Physical therapy: Canada

-After completing their technical college diploma, graduates have the opportunity to pursue their studies at the university level to perhaps obtain a bachelor's degree in physiotherapy, kinesiology, exercise science, or occupational therapy.
+After completing their technical college diploma, graduates have the opportunity to pursue their studies at the university level to perhaps obtain a bachelor's degree in physiotherapy, kinesiology, Exercise Science, or occupational therapy.
 The Université de Montréal, the Université Laval and the Université de Sherbrooke are among the Québécois universities that admit physical rehabilitation therapists to programs of study related to health sciences and rehabilitation for credit courses that were completed in college.

 To date, there are no bridging programs available to facilitate upgrading from the BScPT to the MPT credential.
-However, research Master's of Science (MSc) and Doctor of Philosophy (Ph.D.) programs are available at every university.
+However, research Master's of Science (MSc) and Doctor of Philosophy (PhD) programs are available at every university.
 Aside from academic research, practitioners can upgrade their skills and qualifications through continuing education courses and curriculums.
 Continuing education is a requirement of the provincial regulatory bodies.

 The Canadian Physiotherapy Association offers a curriculum of continuing education courses in orthopedics and manual therapy.
 The program consists of 5 levels (7 courses) of training with ongoing mentorship and evaluation at each level.
 The orthopedic curriculum and examinations take a minimum of 4 years to complete.
 However, upon completion of level 2, physiotherapists can apply to a unique 1-year course-based Master's program in advanced orthopedics and manipulation at the University of Western Ontario to complete their training.
 This program accepts only 16 physiotherapists annually since 2007.
 Successful completion of either of these education streams and their respective examinations allows physiotherapists the opportunity to apply to the Canadian Academy of Manipulative Physiotherapy (CAMPT) for fellowship.
 Fellows of the Canadian Academy of Manipulative Physiotherapists (FCAMPT) are considered leaders in the field, having extensive post-graduate education in orthopedics and manual therapy.
 FCAMPT is an internationally recognized credential, as CAMPT is a member of the International Federation of Manipulative Physiotherapists (IFOMPT), a branch of World Physiotherapy (formerly World Confederation of Physical Therapy (WCPT)) and the World Health Organization (WHO).